-I often mention about keeping the soil well aerated and using foliar feeds (combined with root feeds) to prevent overloading the soil with minerals.
+I often mention about keeping the soil for tomatoes well aerated and using foliar feeds (combined with root feeds) to prevent overloading the soil with minerals.

 However, there is a little more that needs to happen in order to create the perfect soil that is just right for roots to absorb all the food tomato plant’s need.